Smartmayukh/Pied-Piper-AI-Emo-Compression/README.md

 # Compression based on Emotions

-Based on the emotions the compression of the audio segments are modified and finally concatenated.
+MP3 compression reduces positive emotions and amplifies negative emotions.
+Based on this fact the positive wav audio segments are compressed to mp3 files with higher bitrate than the negative audio segments.
+After this the audio files are concatenated.
 The process is explained below :

 <pre>
 if sentiment == 'POSITIVE':